 The first time I saw a light table in a preschool classroom, I was drawn to the display on top of it.
 I knew I wanted one for our classroom!
 I immediately started searching for fun light table activities that would work well with young children.
-I never dreamed how many different ideas were out there!
+I never dreamed how many different fun light table activities existed!

 If you have a light table, you know what I am talking about.